philamuseum/mobileFramework/README.md

 ## The framework has the following features implemented: ##

 * Caching assets locally (downloading items in the background)
-* Custom URL protocol to allow UIWebView to directly load assets from cache, without any additional overhead
+* Custom URL protocol to allow loading assets from cache, without any additional overhead
+* Custom URL protocol handles caching transparently for UIImages / Data as well as UIWebViews
 * iBeacon ranging
+* Support for GoeJSON-based indoor positioning

 ## Features to be added in the future: ##
-* Queue delegate method will report progress on tasks and downloaded data to avoid progress jumps
 * Save manually requested URLs locally
 * Queue stop / pause
 * Custom log output
 * Route calculation for indoor wayfinding
-* Support for Apple Maps Indoor positioning

 ## How to use it ##